yhfudev/arch-kali-odroidc1/README.md

     dd bs=4M if=src/kali-odroidc1-image-1.1.0-armhf.img of=/dev/mmcblk0 && sync

+### Speeding up writing image

+If you install following tools in your build host before compiling the image, you'll get a compressed image file and bmap config file, and you may speed up writing the image file to a SD card:

+    apt-get install bsdtar bmap-tools pixz

+To install the image file to your SD card:

+    sudo bmaptool copy kali-odroidc1-image-1.1.0-armhf.img.xz /dev/mmcblk0

 Config
 ------
 You may be also interest in config or install other packages after booting the Kali: